 - Custom Retention Policy

-- Create a new retention policy that meets your Directory Server’s requirements.
+- Create a new retention policy that meets your server’s requirements.
 This requires developing custom code to implement the desired log retention policy

 - Never Delete Retention Policy